cassalab/mvetr/README.md

 # Missense Variant Effect on Traits Regression (MVETR)
 Regression models to predict missense variant effects on traits in humans.
 We use exome sequencing and trait data from UKBB.

+`ENV.yml` contains the conda environment we used in the scripts below.

 ## Steps
 ### 0. Update the paths
 Update the paths in the `ukbb_data_scripts/constants.py` file.